-How much it costs to hire a maritime injury lawyer varies on a lawyer-by-lawyer and a case-by-case basis.
+How much it costs to hire a maritime injury lawyer will vary from one lawyer to another and one case to another.
 Maritime injury lawyers, much like other personal injury attorneys, typically work with a contingency fee agreement.
 This means that they recover their fee as a percentage of your final settlement.

 According to the American Bar Association (ABA), in a contingency fee agreement, a client is only responsible for paying the attorney’s fees when and if the case is successful and the client recovers a settlement or court award.
 If the case is unsuccessful, neither the client nor the attorney recovers anything.
 While contingency fee percentages can vary, the ABA reports that attorneys often take around one-third to 40% of the final settlement as their fee.